khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Power Supply

-~~If it has RGB in it, I will personally come to your house and force a Unibeast installer down your throat~~ Just don't cheap out on your PSU but be reasonable with what you buy, RGB aint a good purchacing decision
+~~If it has RGB in it, I will personally come to your house and force a Unibeast installer down your throat~~ Just don't cheap out on your PSU but be reasonable with what you buy, RGB ain't a good purchasing decision

 # Case